sentient88/GetdataProject/README.md

 - Write the data set from Step 5 to a text file

-- Note: The file name is "step5tidydata.txt" that will be saved in the working directory
+- Note: The file name is 'step5tidydata.txt' that will be saved in the working directory

-- To view the text file in R, please refer to the last 2 lines of codes included as comments in run_analysis.R
+- To view the text file in R, please refer to the last 2 lines of codes included as comments in 'run_analysis.R'